-If school resources prove to be inadequate during an incident, [School name] will request assistance from local emergency services, other agencies and the school community in accordance with existing mutual aid agreements and contracts.
-Such assistance includes equipment, supplies and/or personnel.
-All agreements entered into by authorized school officials will be documented in writing.
-All pre-negotiated agreements and contracts will be maintained [identify readily available record holder].
+If school resources prove to be inadequate during an incident, the School will request assistance from the District, local emergency services, other agencies in accordance with existing MOU's.
+All pre-negotiated agreements will be maintained by the School.

 B. Recordkeeping